153984224-myseneca/CLO835-Assignment2/README.md

-# Welcome to my repo
+# This is for study.